Resources to Help Anxious Kids

 If you have an anxious kids, know you are not alone.
 These resources help my family keep anxiety from ruling our lives.

 My story- From the time I was pretty small, I was an anxious kid.
 Fear led me around by the hand.
 Heart racing and frozen, I heard someone creeping up our stairs every night.
 I worried my father, a federal agent, wouldn’t come home from work, my mother, an ER nurse, would get sick, and my house would burn to the ground.
 I spent a good part of my childhood waiting and watching for something bad to happen.
 As a teen, these fears stayed close.
 They offered me migraines, hives, and a variety of social issues.
 In college, they encouraged me to drop classes, avoid public speaking, change my major, and gave me a lot of sleepless nights.
 Fast forward to marriage and motherhood, my constant fears of failure, sickness, and something horrible happening made everything more challenging.
-The joys I felt were quickly tackled by my thoughts of What If…
+My thoughts of What If quickly tackled the joys I felt.

 I had pretty much everything I needed and wanted, but all I could feel was fear.